dbt-labs/jaffle_shop_metrics/README.md

 ### Caveat Pre dbt-Server
 Metrics are dynamic by nature and the ability to quickly iterate and consume them is very important.
-The practice of materializing metric datasets with pre-configured dimensions & time grains is considered an anti-pattern workaround to test & tire kick the functionality in mid 2022.
+The practice of materializing metric datasets with pre-configured dimensions &amp; time grains is considered an anti-pattern workaround to test &amp; tire kick the functionality in mid 2022.
 This will change, however, with the release of dbt Server in late 2022.
 It will allow the user/consumer/BI tool to provide the parameters of the BI query and get returned the exact answer they are looking for, as opposed to materializing each potential combination in tables.